 The Welfare Association for the Development of Afghanistan (WADAN) is a local organisation that works to advance the spread of democratic principles, development, social justice, human rights and freedom in Afghanistan, as well as to strengthen communities and local governance by promoting effective community and institutional development practices and drug control initiatives.

-WADAN’s programs have expanded to include engagement in all of Afghanistan’s 34 provinces with emphasis on the grassroots work with people in remote communities, the heartland of Afghanistan.
+WADAN’s programs have expanded to include engagement in all of Afghanistan’s 34 provinces with an emphasis on grassroots work with people in remote communities in the heartland of Afghanistan.